Babies use hand gestures naturally to communicate needs, emotions, and curiosity long before they speak.

 2. Clenching Fists

 Newborns often keep their fists tightly clenched due to natural reflexes.
-However, persistent clenching beyond three months might indicate tension or discomfort.
-Sometimes it’s simply a sign that the baby is concentrating or feeling overwhelmed.
+However, hands usually begin to open more as babies gain control.
+Persistent tight clenching beyond the early months, especially if paired with stiffness, feeding problems, poor movement, or developmental concerns, is worth discussing with a pediatrician.
+Sometimes it’s simply a sign that the baby is concentrating, tired, or feeling overwhelmed.

 3. Open Palms